Sponsored Links

 Causes

-The exact cause of most T-cell lymphomas is unknown.
-However, it is likely that genetic changes that take place during antigen processing and presentation are likely to result in an aggressively dividing cell population, some of which may give rise to T-cell lymphoma.
-A definitive infective agent, a virus named as HTLV-1 has been shown to cause Adult T-cell leukemia / lymphoma.
+The exact cause of most T cell lymphomas is unknown.
+However, it is likely that genetic changes that take place during antigen processing and presentation result in an aggressively dividing cell population that may give rise to T cell lymphoma.

-Adult T-cell lymphomas are caused by the virus Human Lymphotropic Virus-1 (HTLV-1).
+Adult T cell lymphomas are caused by the virus Human Lymphotropic Virus-1 (HTLV-1).
 This is an aggressive lymphoma with four subtypes:

 • Acute